Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Enter the shop URL of the staging environment.

 - *Client ID*
-    Enter the client ID for the staging environment.The client ID will be provided to you by your Salesforce shop agency.
+    Enter the client ID for the staging environment.The client ID will be provided to you by your Salesforce Commerce Cloud shop agency.

 - *Client password*
     Enter the client password for the staging environment.
-The client password will be provided to you by your Salesforce shop agency.
+The client password will be provided to you by your Salesforce Commerce Cloud shop agency.

 - *Username*
     Enter the email address of the user for the staging environment.